jilavsky/SAXS_IgorCode/README.md

 # SAXS_IgorCode
-Irena, Nika, and Indra SAXS Igor code by Jan Ilavsky for Igor 8.0 and higher (including 7.05 and higher).
+Irena, Nika, and Indra SAXS Igor code by Jan Ilavsky for Igor Pro 8.0 and higher (including Igor Pro 7.05 - 7.08).

 The current stable release version is January2018.
 For details on releases and current changes to master version, check Wiki https://github.com/jilavsky/SAXS_IgorCode/wiki - "Release notes".
 There is useful information in the Wiki, especially check "Known issues"...